Why Cats Go Crazy for Catnip

 How Do Cats Behave?

-Cats will often claw at, rub, roll on, lick, and even chew catnip when they smell it.
+Cats will often claw at, rub, roll on, lick and even chew catnip when they smell it.
 Cats that are highly sensitive may become hyperactive, meow, growl, purr, drool, and go crazy for several minutes.
-The effect wears off after a few minutes, and the cats will ignore it.
+The effect wear off after a few minutes, and the cats will ignore it.
 The cats may be exposed to catnip again after about two hours and have the same reaction.